ugoproto/ugo_py_doc/README.md

 A Python documentation website.

 - Built with [Mkdocs](http://www.mkdocs.org/), a static site generator.
-- The website (the docs) is easily searchable.
+- The website (the 'docs') is easily searchable.
-- Since the docs consists in a online corpus, it is automatically indexed.
+- Since the 'docs' consists in an online corpus, it is automatically indexed.